VicTrack manages applications to build new, or change existing, third-party utility assets on our land or adjacent to our infrastructure.

 o Applicant is to install their own drainage under the railway and must apply for a service licence agreement.

-• A retarding basin cannot be adjacent to railway land.
+• Ensuring a retarding basin is not adjacent to railway land.

 Proposed service crossings under rail tracks

-• Proposed service crossings must be at least 2 metres below the tracks.
+• Proposed service crossings must be at least two metres below the tracks.

 • They must be encased (VicTrack boundary to boundary) in encasing compliant with the latest version of AS4799.